DavidFW1960/bom_forecast/README.md

 - A name is optional but if multiple BOM weather stations are used a name will be required.
 - The sensor checks for new data every minute, starting 30 minutes after the timestamp of the most recent data as the data is updated every half-hour.

-To add the BOM weather observation to your installation, add the following to your `configuration.yaml` file:
+To add the BOM weather observation to your installation, create this folder strictire in your /config directory:
+- “custom_components/bom_forecast”.

+Then, drop the following files into that folder:
+- \_\_init__.py
+- manifest.json
+- sensor.py

+Finally, add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry